All Products

 ON

 Logs replicated events to the local binary log.
-Required only for dual-primary cluster deployments.
+Required for dual-primary clusters only.

 Edit the configuration file